10 Ways to Cut Your Energy Costs at Home

 - Turn off the water when you’re shaving and brushing your teeth.

-- Fix drippy faucets, running toilets, and leaky pipes as quickly as possible.
+- Deal with drippy faucets, running toilets, and leaky pipes as quickly as possible.

 Plug computers, printers, TVs, Blu-ray players, game consoles and other electronics into power strips.
-This way, you can turn them off with the flip of a switch when they aren't being used.
-While you’re at it, unplug cell phone chargers and other adapters when you don’t need them to minimize small amounts of “phantom” energy use.
+This way, you can turn them off with the flip of a switch when not in use.
+Additionally, unplug cell phone chargers and other adapters when not in use to prevent small amounts of “phantom” energy use.

 9. Replace Your Light Bulbs

-Do you still use old incandescent bulbs around the house?
-Exchange them for LEDs to save nearly 70 percent on your lighting bills.
-Bulb replacement costs also go down as LEDs work about 25 times longer than incandescent bulbs.
+Do you still use old incandescent bulbs at home?
+Replace them with LEDs to save nearly 70 percent on your lighting bills.
+Bulb replacement costs also decrease because LEDs last about 25 times longer than incandescent light bulbs.

 Get Help Cutting Home Energy Costs

-Many cost-cutting measures relate to your home heating, cooling and plumbing systems.
-If you need help making use of these tips, reach out to Barlow Service Experts.
-We supply affordable maintenance and repair support, as well as cost-effective installation and replacement services.
-Additionally, with financing options available, even big-ticket upgrades will match your budget.
-For more information about our services or to request an estimate, please contact your local Barlow Service Experts office today.
+A lot of cost-cutting measures relate directly to your home heating, cooling and plumbing systems.
+If you need help making use of these tips, contact Service Experts Heating, Air Conditioning & Plumbing.
+We supply affordable maintenance and repair service, along with cost-effective installation and replacement services.
+Plus, with financing options available, even big upgrades will suit your budget.
+For more details about our services or to request an estimate, please contact your local Service Experts Heating, Air Conditioning & Plumbing office today.